kimfucious/netlify-forms-formik/README.md

         }}
 ```

-While the honeypot is a novel concept, it's not super-effective against spam bots, so check out the section on adding reCaptcha, which is a more robust solution.
+While the honeypot is a novel concept, it's not super-effective against spam bots, so you might want to check out the section on adding reCaptcha, which is a more robust solution.

 > :newspaper: In February 2019, Netflify [announced](https://www.netlify.com/blog/2019/02/12/improved-netlify-forms-spam-filtering-using-akismet/) that all form submissions will be filtered for spam, using Akismet.
 Huzzah huzzah! :tada: